Freelance Beer Writer + Editor

 My beer writing has appeared in spots like 3 Beer Island, DRAFT, and Saveur, and my recent work has received multiple awards from the North American Guild of Beer Writers.
 My first book, The Northern California Craft Beer Guide with Anneliese Schmidt, was a finalist for an NCIBA Book of the Year award.
 FSR Magazine was named a 2015 Azbee Awards' Magazine of the Year.

 Editor in Chief, RateBeer Weekly2012—2014

-I served as Editor in Chief of RateBeer Weekly for just over two years, growing that email-based, twice-weekly publication to nearly 130,000 active subscribers (with open rates consistently >25% for the duration).
+I served as Editor in Chief of RateBeer Weekly for just over two years, growing that email-based, twice-weekly publication to nearly 130,000 active subscribers (with open rates above 25% for the duration).
 I handled everything involved in the publication's day-to-day operations aside from ads: from writing and editing features, to handling our social media presence, to building database-driven content sections.
 I resigned in early October 2014 to work on something new.

 Community Advisor, blueEnergy Group2008—2009